technofocus-pte/agntcAIaccdepth/Day 3/Day-3-Custom-RAG-and-Semantic-Kernel/Instructions/Labs/Build-a-Retrieval-Augmented-Generation-(RAG)-Pipeline.md

     ![](../media/af42.png)

-    > **Note:** In case of an error, please run the below command and re-run the step 14:
+    > **Note:** In case of an error, please run the below command and re-run the index creation command above.

     +++pip install --upgrade azure-search-documents+++